cs-4241-2024/a1-gettingstarted/README.md

 This project shows ...

 ## Technical Achievements
-- **Styled page with CSS**: Added rules for the p, li, and a selectors...
+- **Added simple animation with JavaScript**: Added a simple animation in JavaScript for the header.
+The header has a colored border, and changes color.

 ### Design Achievements
-- **Used the Roboto Font from Google Fonts**: I used Roboto as the font for the primary copy text in my site.
+- **Used the New Amsterdam Font from Google Fonts**: I used New Amsterdam as the font for the text in my site.